vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 # Deploy the vSphere Integrated Containers Appliance #

 You install vSphere Integrated Containers by deploying a virtual appliance.
-The appliance runs the vSphere Integrated Containers Registry and vSphere Integrated Containers Management Portal services, and publishes the downloads of the vSphere Integrated Containers Engine and vSphere Container Cluster Manager binaries.
+The appliance runs the vSphere Integrated Containers Registry and vSphere Integrated Containers Management Portal services, and publishes the downloads of the vSphere Integrated Containers Engine binaries.

 **Prerequisites**